saxena-codes/vim/vimtutor/lesson_02.md

 ### 6. To move to start of the line - Normal Mode.

-- Press `0` to move cursot to the start of line.
+- Press `0` to move cursor to the start of line.

 ### 7. Undo in Normal Mode.